henrygd/ColorFlow/README.md

 This will remove all instances of ColorFlow on an element, reverting it to its default color state.

 Go crazy (responsibly)!

+### Note on compatibility

+Should work on all browsers that support CSS3 animation (pretty much everything except IE 9 and below).